 I like old books.There is a smell and feel about them I miss with the digital alternative.
 Real books when I have time, digital when I have none.

+This collection is inspired by the Letters Pliny the Younger (it should not be confused with the recasting of the originals into rhetorical form announed elsewhere).
 What you are reading below is not the completed novel.
 Instead, you are looking over my work-desk, with fragments laid out in rough order as i write them.

 Calpurnia - On Love

 You come up behind me, and whisper, "I knew I would find you here."

 The letters move around me, a candle flickers and I stretch into the warm dark.